Bitcoin up by a fifth after Trump lists reserve tokens

 The post sent the world's largest cryptocurrency up by more than 20 per cent from the November lows it was trading at on Friday, helping flip sentiment on a token that has been sliding since mid-January on disappointment Trump has not followed through on pledges to loosen regulation.

-Ether has risen by a fifth over the weekend and was last at US$2,482, XRP was up 38 per cent, solana 20 per cent and cardano was up 78 per cent.
+Ether has risen by a fifth over the weekend and was last at $2,482, XRP was up 38 per cent, solana 20 per cent and cardano was up 78 per cent.

 Trump's post detailing the inclusion of tokens in the reserve is "clearly a positive shock to the crypto scene and a shot in the arm for a market desperately in need of a catalyst to alter the bear trend lower", said Chris Weston, head of research at Australian online broker Pepperstone.